Non-stop flights to Busan (PUS)

 On this page

-All direct flights to Busan Airlines flying to Busan Business Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 2,414 flights arriving at Busan Airport, which are 80 flights per day or 3 flights per hour.
-On an average day, there is at least 1 flight arriving every 20 minutes.
+All direct flights to Busan Top 200 flights with a stopover Airlines flying to Busan Best time to visit Busan Long-Haul Flights Business Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 4,401 flights arriving at Busan Airport, which are 147 flights per day or 6 flights per hour.
+On an average day, there is at least 1 flight arriving every 10 minutes.

-The most frequently departed flights to Busan are routes from Seoul (GMP) in South Korea and Jeju City (CJU), also in South Korea.
-These two routes together are operated 2068 times this month, and make up for 86% of all monthly arrivals at Gimhae International Airport.
+The most frequently departed flights to Busan are routes from Jeju City (CJU) in South Korea and Seoul (GMP), also in South Korea.
+These two routes together are operated 1473 times this month, and make up for 33% of all monthly arrivals at Gimhae International Airport.

-The longest flight to Busan PUS is departing from Helsinki (HEL).
-This non-stop flight takes around 9 hours and 50 minutes and covers a distance of 4,577 miles (7,366 km).
+The longest flight to Busan PUS is departing from Denpasar (DPS).
+This non-stop flight takes around 6 hours and 55 minutes and covers a distance of 3,163 miles (5,090 km).

 List of all direct flights to Busan